jbleuzen/Pico-Private/README.md

 # Pico Private Plugin

-Provide an authentication form to keep your [Pico](http://pico.dev7studios.com/) site private.
+Provide an authentication form to keep your [Pico](http://pico.dev7studios.com/) site or parts of it private.

 ## Install